AyeshaKulsum/Beginner/README.md

 # Beginner
-To Check whether Number is Positive, Negative or Zero Code in C language
+- To Check whether Number is Positive, Negative or Zero Code in C language
+- Video Player
+- Frames